ChristopherCochet/census_bureau_classification_heroku_pipeline/README.md

 # 2. Modelling and Evaluation

 <kbd> <img src="https://christophercochet.github.io/Market-Basket-Analysis/images/jupyter.png"/> </kbd>
-The basic EDA adn cleaning tasks were performed in the following notebook: [link](https://github.com/ChristopherCochet/census_bureau_classification_heroku_pipeline/blob/master/starter/notebooks/census-modelling.ipynb)
+The basic modeling tasks were performed in the following notebook adn then turned into a python script: [link](https://github.com/ChristopherCochet/census_bureau_classification_heroku_pipeline/blob/master/starter/notebooks/census-modelling.ipynb)

-Refer to the **model's information card** for detailed information [here](https://github.com/ChristopherCochet/census_bureau_classification_heroku_pipeline/blob/master/starter/model_card_template.md)

 The problem at hand is a binary classification (classification of salaries : =>50K or <=50K)  with labels somewhat imbalanced: approximately 25% of labels >50K and 75% <=650K and an ``roc_auc_score`` was used to evaluate a set of different models.
 The best performing models saved was a tuned ``GradientBoostingClassifier`` using scikit-learn.